 For those living in the US, as we mentioned, the American Disability Act recognizes diabetes as a disability.
 It provides people with diabetes protection from discrimination at work and school.

 An employer cannot refuse to hire you based solely on your diabetes.
 You do not even have to tell the employer that you have diabetes.
-Once employed, your employer must provide reasonable accommodations including changes to your workplace or routine that can help you to manage your diabetes.
+Once you are employed however, your employer must provide reasonable accommodations for you.
+The accommodations can include changes to your workplace or routine that can help you to manage your diabetes.

 The American Disabilities Act also protects the rights of children to inject and check their blood sugar levels in a classroom setting.